ashleychontos/pySYD/docs/quickstart.rst

 #####

-If you (understandably) do not have time to go through the user guide, we have summarized a couple of important tidbits about the software before walking through the examples.
+If you (understandably) do not have time to go through the user guide, we have summarized a couple of important tidbits about the software.

 The first is that the userbase for the initial `pySYD` release was intended for non-expert astronomers. **With this in mind, the software was originally developed to be as hands-off as